ktekinay/M_Crypto/README.md

 ## About Padding

-Encryption algorithms require that data be given in multiples of known block sizes (8 bytes for Blowfish, 16 bytes for AES), but because the real world is rarely that neat, data must be padded to create the required bytes.
+Encryption algorithms require that data be given in multiples of known block sizes (8 bytes for Blowfish, 16 bytes for AES), but because the real world is rarely that neat, data must be padded to the required bytes.

-M_Crypto offers three methods for padding the data and each come with their own rules.
+M_Crypto offers three methods for padding that come with their own rules.

 ### NullsOnly